BullishNode/keystampr/README.md

 # Keystamp API Server

+⚠️ **WARNING: 100% vibecoded.
+Do not use** ⚠️

 A Rust API server that integrates Nostr message signing with Bitcoin block hashes and OpenTimestamps for message timestamping.
+This is a CypherApp that runs within the CypherNode Docker network.

 ## Features